BabaDorin/CloseAll/README.md

 Note: It simply does not care about your unsaved photoshop projects or unsaved essays about importanta comunicarii in familie.

 It might have some collateral effects but idk, it works for me.
+I use it all the time.